 - Always supervised

-- Humidity - So that the building is not exposed to mold-promoting moisture content
+- Humidity – to make certain the building is not exposed to mold-promoting moisture content

-Since ventilation is based on presence and needs, the system runs on "economy speed" as soon as the needs decrease in the building
+Since the ventilation is based on peoples’ presence and their needs, the system runs on "economy speed" as soon as the demands decrease in the building